 Sunscreen.
 What’s the difference between a physical and a chemical sunscreen?
 Which is better?
 Does sunscreen really cause cancer?

 Many are sensitive to sun lotions and in most of the cases the cause is chemical compounds.
 Titanium dioxide used in natural organic cosmetics is less allergenic and therefore physical sunscreen may be better for sensitive skin.
-Physical sunscreens can also contain zinc, which isn’t considered a sunscreen agent anymore but is a great ingredient to the skin anyway.
+Zinc oxide is another physical sunscreen ingredient.
 It protects and heals the skin and works for acne and baby skin.

 These sunscreens contain all natural ingredients besides the obvious zinc and titanium oxide.
 The basis is made from Aloe Vera which is a great ingredient for all skin types.
-It soothes, moisturises and is suitable for oily skin as well.
+It soothes, moisturizes and is suitable for oily skin as well.
 The products also contains natural oils such as karanjula oil and sunflower seed oil.
-These Biosolis sunscreens were sent to me for my trip in Rhodes and I’ve been using them almost every day after that.
-Out of these three my favourites are the SPF30 and the SPF15.
+These Biosolis sunscreens were sent to me for my trip in Rhodes.

 Do you wear sunscreen?
 Do you prefer a chemical or physical one?